-All that’s obvious, after a little thought, but when we ask, “What happens when we die?” the obvious begins to deteriorate in a hurry.
+All that’s obvious, after a little thought, but when we ask, “What happens when we die?” the obvious deteriorates in a hurry.

 Consider first that the most complex computer devised can’t compete with the human brain.
-Our brains calculate, evaluate, judge and act on the fly as information from billions of microscopic particles race in and around every second.
+Our brains calculate, evaluate, judge and act on the fly as information from billions of particles too tiny to see race in for processing every second.

 Information comes from eyes, ears, skin, nose and mouth, in the simplest configuration.
-Our brains whisk away 95% and compile a picture of reality out of what’s left.
+Our brains whisk away at least 95% and compile a picture of reality from the most relevant 5%.

 And we haven’t even considered the enteric nervous system, or second brain, an operation that largely takes care of what happens in our guts and tells the big brain up on top about it.